ElectronicCats/DAP-Cat-Programmer/README.md

 An Open-Source CMSIS-DAP Debug Probe based on DAPLink

 ## Description
-DAP Cat Programmer is a low-cost of $3 dollars debug probe based on the CMSIS-DAP (also known as DAPLink) protocol standard.
+DAP Cat Programmer is a low-cost of $3 dollars debug probe based on the CMSIS-DAP (also known as DAPLink) protocol standard and USB-Serial convert and it can realize USB convert to serial interface.
 It can be used to program and debug the application software running on Arm Cortex Microcontrollers.

 The probe comes with indicator LEDs, a button to reset the target or trigger the firmware update, reversible USB-C connector and easy-to-use 10-pin 2.54mm Header.